Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Battles/Melee/The Spear Not Held.md

 ## Special activation rules

-This Charm can be flurried with an aim, full defense, or threaten action.
+This Charm can be flurried with an aim, [[full defense]], or threaten action.